 Hi Judy, yes, you can do this as it works on a macrocosm / microcosm relationship.
 So have fun!

-Q “Alan, I’ve heard that you can Fung Shui cars.
+Q “Alan, I’ve heard that you can Feng Shui cars.
 Is there any truth in this, and how would one go about doing this”?

 Q “Hi, I’d like some help re: the issue of beams on a ceiling in the bedroom.
 I’ve read how potentially bad this can be health-wise and relationship-wise.
 I’ve read that bamboo flutes and faceted crystals can help in this situation.
 My question is, how do I place these items?
 Do I just hang a crystal or two from the beam itself?
 If I get bamboo flutes, do I hang those on each side of the beam?”.

-Let us clear up the confusion regarding supposed cures for beams.
-Flutes in Chinese are called Changdi, meaning “to raise”, this is said to stop a Chinese person worrying about the downward air pressure.
-As crystals will not change the air pressure , it is best to cover the ceiling in a stylish piece of fabric and this will diffuse the pressure.
-More feng shui bedroom tips
+Hi, Let us clear up the confusion regarding supposed cures for beams.
+Flutes in Chinese are called Changdi, meaning “to raise”.
+This is said to stop a Chinese person worrying about the downward air pressure.
+As crystals will not change the air pressure, it is best to cover the ceiling in a stylish piece of fabric and this will diffuse the pressure.
+More Feng Shui bedroom tips

-Q hi, My daughter is wondering about the way she faces her bed in her room.
-She has been told that it is coffin death,to face the end of the bed to the door.
-I would like to know more about it please thanx Karen.
+Q Hi, my daughter is wondering about the way she faces her bed in her room.
+She has been told that it is coffin death, to face the end of the bed to the door.
+I would like to know more about it please, thanks, Karen.